 Postgraduate students of any discipline, especially from the Euro-Mediterranean countries and Black sea countries, are invited to apply.

-The candidates must fulfil the following conditions:
+Candidates must fulfill the following conditions:

-- Have completed undergraduate programme, obtained at least 180 ECTS (or equivalent)
+have completed undergraduate programme, obtained at least 180 ECTS (or equivalent);

-- Have knowledge of English (level B2 or higher)
+have knowledge of English (level B2 or higher);

 Fees and costs